rikunert/rikunert.github.io/_posts/2020-04-14-corona_lockdown.md

 ## Conclusion

-I remember the conversations in Janurary when the Chinese government locked down Hubei province.
+I remember the conversations in January when the Chinese government locked down Hubei province.
 Similar measures in Europe were frankly completely unthinkable.
 And yet, China only offered us a glimpse into our own future.